Who We Are

 North Dakota Assistive is governed by a Board of Directors including:

-Scott is currently working with Sparling Construction in Bismarck to advance a new division in universal design (GoUniversal).
-Its mission is to maximize independence using environmental modifications for the home and assistive technology including smart home and adaptive equipment.
+Scott is currently the Executive Director of Guardian and Protective Services, Inc. GaPS is a non-profit based in Bismarck established to meet the needs of vulnerable adults who need a decision maker and don’t have family or capable friends living nearby.
 Prior to that, he worked in an assistive living facility for 15 years in Bismarck/Mandan and has taught area professionals about the effects of dementia on patients and caregivers.

 Marcus Ulmer – Secretary/Treasurer